The Rocky Horror Show: Act I

-Brad and Janet enter the laboratory, where Frank-N-Furter gives them laboratory coats to wear.
-Frank announces that he has discovered the secret to life itself.
-He unveils his creation, a blond, well-built man named Rocky, who is brought to life.
-As his bandages are removed, Rocky worries about his predicament ("The Sword of Damocles").
-Frank admires Rocky's physique by singing a tribute to muscle builders ("Charles Atlas Song"/"I Can Make You a Man").
-A Coca-Cola freezer in the laboratory opens to reveal Frank and Columbia's former lover, Eddie, a biker covered in surgical scars, who has been rendered a (slightly more) brain-damaged zombie, intent on rescuing Columbia, and escaping the castle while successfully causing large amounts of damage to Frank's laboratory, exhibiting signs of partially returning memory of the way he lived life in the past ("Hot Patootie – Bless My Soul").
-Frank panics, forces Eddie back into the freezer and hacks him to death (his weapon of choice typically being a pick axe or chainsaw).
-Frank tells Rocky — the recipient of the other half of Eddie's brain — that he prefers him over Eddie ("Charles Atlas Song (Reprise)"/"I Can Make You a Man (Reprise)"), as although he and Eddie had a strong mental relationship, he had no muscle, and therefore, had to go.
-Brad and Janet, somewhat flustered after witnessing the re-murdering of Eddie, are then ushered to separate bedrooms for the night.
+In the laboratory, Frank-N-Furter gives Brad and Janet lab coats to wear.
+Frank announces that he has discovered the secret to creating life.
+He unveils his creation, a blond muscle man, Rocky, whom he brings to life.
+As his bandages are removed, Rocky appears anxious ("The Sword of Damocles").
+Frank admires Rocky's physique in a tribute to bodybuilders ("Charles Atlas Song"/"I Can Make You a Man").
+A Coca-Cola freezer in the laboratory opens to reveal Frank and Columbia's former lover, Eddie, a biker covered in surgical scars, who has been rendered a brain-damaged zombie.
+Intent on rescuing Columbia, Eddie rides crazily out of the freezer and causes extensive damage to Frank's laboratory ("Hot Patootie – Bless My Soul").
+Frank panics, forces Eddie back into the freezer and hacks him to death with an axe.
+Frank tells Rocky – the recipient of half of Eddie's brain – that he prefers his physique to Eddie's, and so Eddie had to go ("Charles Atlas Song" (reprise)/"I Can Make You a Man" (reprise)).
+Brad and Janet, flustered after witnessing Eddie's brutal murder, are ushered to separate bedrooms.